XargonoX/rrooaarr-angular-challange/README.md

 Implement this functionality in a fully reactive manner.
 Keep the state of the Application(managed in the BehaviouralSubjects) immutable.

+Add a link in the Sidebar Nav to the newly created Form.

 You **do not** have to implement any data persistence.
 Adding the Data to the local state is fine.

 ### Add A Websocket Listener
 You will find an existing websocket host under ws://challenge3.rrooaarr.cloud/.

-This Websocket hosts sends messages containing additional Measurments.
+This Websocket hosts sends messages containing additional Measurements.
 Each message is in the correct format according to the Measurement Interface.
+You **do not** have to validate the incoming data.

 Implement the functionality to add all Incoming Measurements to the DataTable.